 No. If you were registered for re:publica 2014, 2015, 2016, or for #rpDUB, you only need to update your account.
 Log in with your details.
 On the main page you see the note “re:publica 2017: Please register first.” on the top right.
 Click on it, then click the green "Join" button below to confirm the process.

 Please note: If you spoke at re:publica 2013 or earlier, please register for a new account.

 We need information concerning your session idea including the title, topic, format (talk, discussion round, workshop, lightning talk, meetup, action) and the relevant conference track if applicable.
 You can submit your session suggestion in either German or English.

 Firstly, only fully completed submissions will be considered.

 The quality of the submission and its relevance within the full event programme are both vital selection criteria.

 The Call for Participation is structured in three deadlines: The first deadline ends on 4 December 2016, the second ends on 8 January 2017, and the third and final one ends on 31 January 2017.
-Within each stage, submissions will be accepted until 23:59 of the day prior to the deadline.
+Within each stage, submissions will be accepted until 23:59.
 Submissions received after this cut-off time will be rolled into the next submission stage.